 Known physiological alterations amid space travel incorporate fluid redistribution, cardiovascular changes, and bone and muscle decay.
-Moreover common illness and conditions, space explorers may likewise create novel pathologies that could emerge from prolonged weightlessness, presentation to cosmic radiation, and trauma.
+Moreover common illnesses and conditions, space explorers may likewise create novel pathologies that could emerge from prolonged weightlessness, presentation to cosmic radiation, and trauma.

-According to scientists, the extreme environment of space produces several unique changes in human physiology that future practitioners of space-surgery must take into consideration.
+According to scientists, the extreme environment of space produces several unique changes in human physiology that future practitioners of space surgery must take into consideration.

 Lead author Dr. Sandip Panesar, of the University of Pittsburgh, said, “Manned space exploration has re-entered the public consciousness thanks to endeavors by SpaceX and Virgin Galactic, amongst others.
 I became interested in the practical aspects of performing surgery in space.
 My literature search revealed that potential pathology and trauma situations would differ from those on earth due to specific physiological adaptations to the extraterrestrial environment.”